RohanNagar/thunder/README.md

 2. Modify the `scripts/kubernetes/thunder-config.yaml` file by replacing the `config.yaml` section with the configuration you desire.

-3. Connect to your K8s cluster, running anywhere.
+3. Connect to your K8s cluster using `kubectl`.

 4. Deploy the Thunder ConfigMap to your K8s cluster: